cagov/caldata-mdsa-caltrans-pems/docs/data/G-factor speed.md

 | 9     | 1.68     | 57.14 | 97.48 |
 | 10    | 2.52     | 59.10 | 98.60 |

 The results show that all models handle seasonal variations well, with only small differences between datasets.
 Models 5 and 8 have the least discrepancies.
 However, there are significant differences in the residuals and trends: residuals are about 50%, and trends are over 95%.
 The residuals remain because not all seasonal and trend patterns are removed by the STL process, which is expected due to the high volatility of the 5-minute speed dataset.
 This means the residuals still remain partial trend and seasonality patterns, therefore not following simple white noise patterns.
 In the future, we might use more complex models to better capture the patterns in speed data.
-As for the trends through a sample visualizaion, it is highly nonlinear.
+As for the trends through a sample visualization, it is highly nonlinear.
 Using a t-test to compare them isn’t suitable because time series data don’t meet the normality condition required for t-tests.
 We need to find other ways to analyze these non-linear patterns.

 ![image](https://github.com/user-attachments/assets/9efdb0a0-bf2e-4c03-8640-8135a81cabe3)

 #### MSE, MAE, and RMSE

-One way is to quantitatively measue the difference between two models using error metrics for trend component to compare performance among models.
+One way is to quantitatively measure the difference between two models using error metrics for trend component to compare performance among models.

-- **Mean Absolute Error**: MAE measures the average error magnitude that each error contibutes with the same weight to the total average.
+- **Mean Absolute Error**: MAE measures the average error magnitude that each error contributes with the same weight to the total average.
 - **Root Mean Squared Error**: RMSE is sensitive to large errors.
 - **Mean Absolute Percentage Error**: MAPE express error as a percentage of the actual values, which is useful when dealing with relative errors and percentages.

 <!---
 Explore the non-linear patterns.
 **Spearman's Rank Correlation Coefficient**:  It measures the strength and direction of the monotonic relationship between two datasets, which is a non-parametric model that captures non-linear relationships.
 --->
 ```python